Honoring the memory of our beloved Pinchas Ben Noach

 They were lower than animals.

 Do we really need another Holocaust story?
 It has been proposed that the world is saturated with Holocaust stories, that we’ve heard enough of them, that it’s “time to move on.”
 To this increasingly popular view, I would propose the following: If we had six million stories it would not be enough.
 Give me the story of every Jewish soul that perished.
-But even beyond that, for every one of their unique and heartbreaking stories, there was another story lost to history - the story of a gypsy, a Jehovah’s Witness, a Christian, a person with a mental or genetic disability, a compassionate Catholic priest.
+And even beyond that, for every one of their unique and heartbreaking stories, there was another story lost to history - the story of a gypsy, a Jehovah’s Witness, a devout Christian, a person with a mental or genetic disability, a compassionate Catholic priest, a bold soul who dared defy the Nazi regime, or a family that hid Jews.
 Therefore, I say: Give me these twelve million stories and perhaps I may be satisfied.

 Deanne L. Joseph